GIP hero image

 • Support with diet, nutrition and exercise.

-At Unum, GIP customers can access these services and more via our award-winning health and wellbeing app Help@hand.1
+Unum’s GIP customers can access these services and more via Help@hand, the award-winning health and wellbeing app from Unum.1

 Find out more about Help@hand